emcdo411/results-stack-interview/README.md

 ## 🚀 Proposed POS Integration Upgrade — Pinto Ranch Scenario

-This hypothetical project simulates what Maurice can contribute at ResultsStack.
+This hypothetical project simulates what Maurice can contribute at ResultStack.

 ### 🎯 Objective